NORTHEASTERN U.S. trip

 CR 60 (Winchell Mountain Road).
 The smaller yellow diamond sign looks like it might be the local equivalent of the celebrated Washed-Out Yellow Stop Sign.

 This video ushers in another state, as we enter Connecticut on US 44.

 Some nice Connecticut scenery along US 44.

-US 44 entering Canaan, CT.
+US 44 entering Canaan, Conn.
 Towns in Connecticut often have a sign like this with the state outline.